 How can you take better care of yourself—without it feeling like another task on your to-do list?
 Here are a few self-care tips and ideas that have helped me.

-Not too long ago, I was a bit of a skeptic about self-care.
-It felt a bit indulgent, selfish, and—for lack of a better word—a bit “woo-woo”.
-I had a picture in my mind of pampered women wearing fluffy robes, in clay face masks, drinking cups of tea from tiny china cups.
-Nice … but not really necessary (and definitely not something I pictured incorporating into my daily routine).
+For much of my twenties, I was very wary about self-care.
+It felt a bit indulgent, selfish, and (for lack of a better word) a bit ‘woo-woo’.
+I had a picture in my mind of pampered women wearing fluffy robes with clay face masks, drinking tea from tiny cups.

-But that all changed a few years ago.
-As part of my journey towards intentional living, I started journaling daily, and in my scribbles I noticed a pattern: whenever I had a bad day (a fight with my husband, a stressful day at work, or just a generally bad mood), I could almost always trace it back to not taking care of myself.
+By my thirties, my feelings began to change because I noticed a pattern.
+Whenever I had a bad day (a fight with my husband, a stressful day at work, or just a generally bad mood), I could almost always trace it back to not taking care of myself.

-With this in mind, I decided to try making self-care an active part of my life but I was surprised to discover it was much easier said than done.
-Finding organic ways to incorporate self-care into my life, without it feeling like a chore or just something else on my to-do list, took a lot of time and practice.
+I realised that it was time for a change and I set out to make self-care an active part of my everyday life.
+But I soon discovered it was much easier said than done.
+Finding organic ways to incorporate self-care (without it feeling like a chore or just something else on my to-do list) took a lot of time and practice.

-After several years of experimenting, I feel like I’ve finally found my feet, so I wanted to share the self-care tips and ideas that work for me.
-Keep in mind that self-care is personal but I hope my practice will inspire you to incorporate more self-care into your own life.
-Enjoy—and don’t forget to leave your own tips and ideas in the comments!
+If you can relate here are a few self-care tips and ideas that are working for me.
+Keep in mind that self-care is personal, but I hope my practice will inspire you to incorporate more self-care into your life.

-A quick Google search up will bring up hundreds of articles and blog posts about self-care, full of ideas—but before you dive in, spend some time asking yourself these questions:
+A quick Google search up will bring up hundreds of ideas for your self-care practice—but before you dive in, spend some time asking yourself these questions: